 ANSWER: Scripture is silent regarding when Peter died.
 It also does not directly tell us the precise manner of how it occurred.
 Only one Biblical verse hints at the possible circumstances of his demise.

-ANSWER: Scripture is silent regarding when Peter died he had the faith and conviction to do so as a Christian, which he was not able to do when Christ was alive (see Matthew 26).
-Most of what is stated regarding the end of his life is based on tradition and speculation.
-The belief of many Biblical commentaries, and Christians in general, is that Peter was put to death through crucifixion, upside-down, in Rome.
+One can be assured, however, that when Peter died he had the faith and conviction to do so as a Christian.
+This he was not able to do when Christ was alive (see Matthew 26).
+Most of what is stated regarding the end of the life of Peter is based on tradition and speculation.
+The belief of many Biblical commentaries, and Christians in general, is that he was put to death through being crucified, upside-down, in Rome.

 "Among many other saints, the blessed apostle Peter was condemned to death, and crucified, as some do write, at Rome . . ."
-(Foxe's Book of Martyrs)
+(Foxe's Book of Martyrs).

 Jesus, shortly after his resurrection, told Peter he would die as a martyr (John 21:18 - 19).
 He acknowledged this prophecy regarding his death in the last epistle he wrote (2Peter 1:14).
 John's verses suggest, but do not clearly state, that the apostle would meet his end through crucifixion.
-The phrase "stretch out your hands" does not necessarily mean Peter's death was by a cross.
+The phrase "stretch out your hands" does not necessarily mean his death was by a cross.
 The phrase could also mean that the he would have his outstretched arms bound, requiring someone else dress him before he is led to be executed.

-How did the apostle Peter die?
+How did the apostle Peter ultimately die?
 We are on safe Biblical ground in stating he perished as a martyr.
 Tradition states that he perished under Emperor Nero in or just before 68 A.D.
 It is unclear whether he was killed through crucifixion, and only certain traditions state that he died while upside-down.
 It is entirely possible his end did not happen in the city, and through the means, most people believe.